zulip/zulip-mobile/docs/developer-guide.md

 ## Running on iOS simulator
-`npm start` will launch a new terminal with the React Native packager and open up the app in the iOS simulator.
+`react-native run-ios` will launch a new terminal with the React Native packager and open up the app in the iOS simulator.

 It will also launch a browser tab in Chrome with the React Native debugger. `console.log` statements in React Native will end up in the JS console on this tab.